jdmar3/comp426/content/a/html-css.md

 Issues: https://github.com/comp426-2022-spring/e01/issues

+## Description

-Description: This optional assignment is intended to help you add a little polish to your HTML and CSS if you wish to do so.
+This optional assignment is intended to help you develop a general sense of familiarity with HTML and CSS or add a little polish to your HTML and CSS skills.

 You can receive extra credit for it if you wish to submit it.

 ## Instructions